 TVOC & VOC’s?
 Volatile Organic Chemicals.

-Utilizing the latest technology we are able to review the quality of the air you breath and type of chemicals you are breathing as well.
+Utilizing the latest technology we are able to review the quality of the air you breath and type of chemicals you are breathing.

 VOC’s are hazardous.
 They cause respiratory issues and possible cancer.
 Building Analyst Group Inc, comes to your home or business to provide testing.
 Depending on what we discover we then provide recommendations.

 Buildings exist to protect people from the elements and to otherwise support human activity.
 Buildings should not make people sick, cause them discomfort, or otherwise inhibit their ability to perform.
 How effectively a building functions to support its occupants, and how efficiently the building operates to keep maintenance and operations costs manageable are important measures of a building’s performance.